 In “The rising cost of catastrophes,” The Economist recommends three things governments should do to prepare for natural disasters:

 - Protect natural defenses with zoning laws and other restrictions.
 Too much paving results in rapid runoff because the water can’t drain into the soil.
+Green stormwater infrastructure can mitigate these effects.
 Building in floodplains leaves infrastructure vulnerable to flooding.
 Where the risks for such actions must be borne by the public as a whole rather than just the private owner of the property, governments have a role to play in regulating land use.

 - Eliminate perverse incentives that encourage construction in floodplains or in landslide-prone areas.
 Often government subsidizes flood insurance or provides relief after a disaster, encouraging homeowners to rebuild in the same hazardous area.
 Why keep doing the same thing while expecting the results to be different?